nayan0402/Portfolio-project/README.md

 ```bash
 npm run dev
 ```
-This will start the Vite development server, usually at http://localhost:3000.
+This will start the Vite development server, which will provide you with a link that you can follow to host the site locally.

 ## Features